ani20168/SteamFriendsCheck/README.md

 ### Features
 - After the first login, the website checks your friends list every 6 hours, tracking any changes.
-- When you manually visit the webpage, it will immediately perform a check.
+- When you visit the webpage, it will immediately perform a check.
 - If it finds someone who removed you, they will be listed on the website, with records kept for up to 30 days.

 ### How to Use